software-mansion/react-native-gesture-handler/docs/docs/components/swipeable.md

 ### `friction`

-a number that specifies how much the visual interaction will be delayed compared to the gesture distance. e.g. value of `1` will indicate that the swipeable panel should exactly follow the gesture, `2` means it is going to be two times "slower".
+A number that specifies how much the visual interaction will be delayed compared to the gesture distance. e.g. value of `1` will indicate that the swipeable panel should exactly follow the gesture, `2` means it is going to be two times "slower".

 ### `leftThreshold`

-distance from the left edge at which released panel will animate to the open state (or the open panel will animate into the closed state).
+Distance from the left edge at which released panel will animate to the open state (or the open panel will animate into the closed state).
 By default it's a half of the panel's width.

 ### `rightThreshold`

-distance from the right edge at which released panel will animate to the open state (or the open panel will animate into the closed state).
+Distance from the right edge at which released panel will animate to the open state (or the open panel will animate into the closed state).
 By default it's a half of the panel's width.

 ### `dragOffsetFromLeftEdge`

-distance that the panel must be dragged from the left edge to be considered a swipe.
+Distance that the panel must be dragged from the left edge to be considered a swipe.
 The default value is `10`.

 ### `dragOffsetFromRightEdge`

-distance that the panel must be dragged from the right edge to be considered a swipe.
+Distance that the panel must be dragged from the right edge to be considered a swipe.
 The default value is `10`.

 ### `overshootLeft`

-a boolean value indicating if the swipeable panel can be pulled further than the left actions panel's width.
+A boolean value indicating if the swipeable panel can be pulled further than the left actions panel's width.
 It is set to `true` by default as long as the left panel render method is present.

 ### `overshootRight`

-a boolean value indicating if the swipeable panel can be pulled further than the right actions panel's width.
+A boolean value indicating if the swipeable panel can be pulled further than the right actions panel's width.
 It is set to `true` by default as long as the right panel render method is present.

 ### `overshootFriction`

-a number that specifies how much the visual interaction will be delayed compared to the gesture distance at overshoot.
+A number that specifies how much the visual interaction will be delayed compared to the gesture distance at overshoot.
 Default value is `1`, it mean no friction, for a native feel, try `8` or above.

 ### `onSwipeableLeftOpen`